StartForKiller/Zig-ImGui/README.md

 ## Binding style

-These bindings generally prefer the original ImGui naming styles over Zig style.
+These bindings generally prefer the original Dear ImGui naming styles over Zig style.
 Functions, types, and fields match the casing of the original.
 Prefixes like ImGui* or Im* have been stripped.
 Enum names as prefixes to enum values have also been stripped.

 "Flags" enums have been translated to packed structs of bools, with helper functions for performing bit operations.
 ImGuiCond specifically has been translated to CondFlags to match the naming style of other flag enums.